thequantumchemist/ase_quantum_vqe/paper/README.md

 This example demonstrates:
 - Geometry optimization of BeH2 using VQE
 - Generation of quantum training data
-- On-the-fly ML acceleration using FALCON
+- On-the-fly Machine Learning acceleration using FALCON
 - Molecular dynamics with a Langevin thermostat

 Run with: